 Please note that the time periods above are for best quality only.
 Worcestershire sauce, if stored properly, will last for much longer.

-As mentioned before, Worcestershire sauce doesn’t usually go bad.
-Most of its ingredients are natural preservatives, so it’s unlikely for any kind of bacteria to live and grow in such an environment.
+The sauce stays safe for a long time because most of its ingredients are natural preservatives.
+That’s why it’s unlikely for any kind of bacteria to live and grow in such an environment.

-Of course, strange things sometimes happen, so before you use the sauce that’s been sitting in the fridge for ages in your next Caesar salad, give it a quick exam.
+Of course, strange things sometimes happen, so before you use the sauce that’s been sitting in the pantry or fridge for ages in your next Caesar salad, give it a quick exam.

 If the sauce has developed an unpleasant (sour, off, or funny) smell, or you have noticed any signs of mold, discard it.